B&O's Cincinnatian

 By: Adam Burns

-One of the Baltimore & Ohio’s most exotic passenger trains was a regional dayliner, the Cincinnatian.
+One of the Baltimore & Ohio’s most exotic passenger trains was a regional luxury dayliner, the Cincinnatian.
+The train was known for its distinctive blue and white livery and panoramic views of the Appalachian Mountains and foothills.

-This original version of this train featured 4-6-2's and equipment shrouded in streamlining by the company's own shop forces in Mount Clare and it served an unsustainable market between Washington, D.C. - Cincinnati, Ohio.
+This original version featured 4-6-2s and equipment shrouded by the company's own shop forces in Mount Clare while serving an unsustainable market between Washington, D.C. - Cincinnati, Ohio.

-It is rather interesting B&O officials chose this initial routing; while it operated the railroad's important St. Louis main line, there simply was not enough business between the terminating cities.
+It is rather interesting B&O officials chose this initial routing.
+Despite serving the railroad's important St. Louis main line, there simply was not enough business between the terminating cities; the largest markets at the time included Cumberland, Grafton, Clarksburg, Parkersburg, and Athens.

 Photos